-- > Syllabus Review (the academic assignments required for the class) - Every intern receiving credit is required to complete academic assignments.
-Examples are end-of-semester presentations, informational interviews with senior-level people in the student's career area of interest, readings, interaction with other interns through WTClass, weekly journal, etc. - Professionalism - > Keys for Success - ➤ Q&A - 9.
-The appropriate Associate Dean submits a grade for the student at the end of the semester.
+- Syllabus Review (the academic assignments required for the class) Every intern receiving credit is required to complete academic assignments.
+Examples are end-of-semester presentations, informational interviews with senior-level people in the student's career area of interest, readings, interaction with other interns through WTClass, weekly journal, etc. - Professionalism - Keys for Success - Q&A - 6.
+The faculty submits a grade for the student at the end of the semester.
 Grading policy is outlined in the syllabus.